PaulaMaina/ShineTrack/README.md

 ## API Documentation
 The key features of the application are `businesses`, `customers`, `transactions`, `employees`, and `expenses`.
 Each feature has the following routes:
-1. GET `/featurepage` to server the respective frontend HTML page
+1. GET `/featurepage` to serve the respective frontend HTML page
 2. GET `/api/feature/myfeature` to fetch the details of the feature.
 For instance, GET `/api/customers/mycustomers/` gets all customers from the database.
 3. POST `/api/feature/register` to create a new record.
 For example, POST `/api/businesses/register` creates a new business in the database.
-4. PUT `/api/feature/:id` to update a specific instance of the data in the database.
+4. PUT `/api/feature/:id` to update a specific object of data in the database.
 PUT `/api/transactions/:id` updates the details of a specific transaction.
 5. DELETE `/api/feature/:id` to delete a specific data object from the database.
 DELETE `/api/expenses/:id` deletes the details of a specific expense.

 ## Authors
 **Name:** Pauline Maina

 **Email:** <kabura.mainap@gmail.com>